ymuv1/QuantumOptics.jl/docs/source/documentation/quantumobjects/operators.rst

 * :jl:func:`permutesystems`
 * :jl:func:`embed`
 * :jl:func:`ptrace`
+* :jl:func:`expm`

 Conversion from one type of operator to another is also provided.
-I.e. to obtain a :jl:type:`DenseOperators` or :jl:type:`SparseOperator` use :jl:func:`full` and :jl:func:`sparse`, respectively.
+I.e. to obtain a :jl:type:`DenseOperators` or :jl:type:`SparseOperator` use the :jl:func:`full` and :jl:func:`sparse` functions, respectively.

 .. _subsection-denseoperators: